Photo: B. Páll-Gergely and N. Szpisjak, licensed via CC by 4.0. http://creativecommons.org/licenses/by/4.0/

 Angustopila dominikae measures a mere .86 mm in height, making it among the smallest land snails ever found.
 It is named after the wife of the scientist who discovered it.
 Because scientists have located only the single Angustopila dominikae shell from a soil sample, they cannot say with certainty that this species is, in fact, the smallest of the land snails.
 The smallest marine snail identified to date is Ammonicera minortalis, which is half the size of Angustopila dominikae.
 All snails with shells measuring less than 5 mm are colloquially known as microsnails.

 Snails belong to the phylum Mollusca, which includes 85,000 invertebrates as wide-ranging as squid, slugs, sea cradles, and clams.
 Mollusks are found in the ocean, in fresh water, and on land.

-Learn more about dinosaurs and fossils with some of these Science NetLinks lessons:
+Learn more about snails and other mollusks in these Science NetLinks resources: